davidtheclark/scalable-css-reading-list/README.md

 ## Articles

 Newest on top, oldest on bottom.
+(A note for you outside the US: my dates are month/day/year format.)

 - [Used and Abused -- CSS Inheritance and Our Misuse of the Cascade](http://www.phase2technology.com/blog/used-and-abused-css-inheritance-and-our-misuse-of-the-cascade/?utm_source=CSS-Weekly&utm_campaign=Issue-127&utm_medium=RSS), by Micah Godbolt (8/25/14)
 - [Enduring CSS: writing style sheets for rapidly changing, long-lived projects](http://benfrain.com/enduring-css-writing-style-sheets-rapidly-changing-long-lived-projects), by Ben Frain (8/7/14)